S.A.L.S.A/ Kite Festival Promotes Fun with Families and the Community

 I personally believe even with the location change; the Riverfront park was a huge success.
 There is an open grassy center of the park open to the public to fly their kites, dance, chase bubbles.
 Had children and their families participate in group activates like Simon says, and Tag to help get their blood pumping and get their heart rates up.
 I had a very fun time.
 Meet some new faces meet some old ones.
 It was great to see so many families’ out and about during the event.
 Hope to be part of the action again next year.
 When I first learned about making kites I had kept one to keep for my own enjoyment.
 We had made over 250 kites and ran out just near the end of the event.
 There was a young boy who approached our table to make one but we had just ran out.
 I decided to give him the one I was saving.
 As we started to pack up, I looked up to see him running around enjoying his kite.
 Right there I knew it was worth it, I had a feeling he would have a better time with it than I.

-Mitchy is serving as a Community Engagement Coordinator at Groundwork Lawerence for the TerraCorps 2018-2019 service year
+Mitchy served as a Community Engagement Coordinator at Groundwork Lawerence for the TerraCorps 2018-2019 service year